UTexas

 RTF 327C.
 Digital Remix Cultures.

-Restricted to radio-television-film majors.
+Restricted to radio-television-film majors and students pursuing the media studies minor.
 Introduction to the study of digital remix cultures.
 Subjects will include medium specific mash-up cultures and platforms (image, audio, video), authorship and ownership, political remix and culture jamming, and memes.
 Assignments will merge theory and practice.
 Three lecture hours and two laboratory hours a week for one semester.
 Radio-Television-Film 319 and 327C may not both be counted.
 Offered on the letter-grade basis only.
 Prerequisite: Fifty-four semester hours of college coursework.

 RTF 328C.
 Gender and Media Culture.